FHMZ/py-grcp-server-demo-backend/README.md

 # py-grcp-server-demo-backend
-This API is created to export a grcp endpoints from external requests
+This API is created to export a gRPC endpoints from external requests.